kodaifukuda0311/NLP-with-Disaster-Tweets/README.md

-## CNN Cancer Detection Kaggle Mini-Project
+## NLP Disaster Tweets Kaggle Mini-Project
 This is the assignment of CU Boulder's *Introduction to Deep Learning*, Week 4 : Recurrent Neural Network.

 ### About dataset